adisrini/slogo/README.md

 # slogo
-A simple LOGO integrated development environment.
+A development environment that helps users write SLogo programs.